labrax/labrax.github.io/_posts/2020-11-12-sql-data-transformation.markdown

 The transformation was done in SQL using `common table expression`.

+The different data sources had operations to normalise the data, then merged at some steps.

 At one of the data sources the transformation "failed", as in the SQL block didn't return anything and there were no notifications, warnings or information monitored.

-This data source was not discovered as missing until later on when processed data were compared.
+This data source was not discovered as missing until much later on when processed datasets were compared.

 Take care to check the numbers, before and after.
 Check if the cases have passed through the different transformations.